-The entire New Testament is made up of 27 different books organized into five major sections: the canonical Gospels, Acts, the Pauline Epistles or Letters, the General (or catholic) Epistles, and the book of Revelation.
-The Gospels tell the story of Jesus Christ in the books of Matthew, Mark, Luke, and John.
+The entire New Testament is made up of 27 different books organized into five major sections: the canonical Gospels, Acts, the Pauline Epistles or Letters, the General (or catholic) Epistles, and the testament book of Revelation.
+The Gospels tell the story of Jesus Christ in the books of Matthew, Mark, Luke, and Apostle John.
 This section of the hebrew Bible relays Jesus’s life, ministry, death, and resurrection as well as his teachings which are central to the Christian faith.
-Next is the book of Acts, sometimes also referred to as the Acts of the Apostles, which documents the first days of the church following Jesus’s return to Heaven.
+Next is the book of Acts, sometimes also referred to as the Acts of the Apostles, which documents the first days of the catholic church following Jesus’s return to Heaven.

 The third and most extensive section of the New Testament is made up of the Pauline Epistles.
 These are the epistles, or letters, traditionally believed to have been authored by the Apostle Paul.
-Although modern scholars do not believe that he wrote all of the letters in this section, these books of The New Testament remain organized together.
+Although modern scholars do not believe that Paul wrote all of the letters in this section, these books of The New Testament remain organized together.
 The Pauline Epistles include books such as Romans, Ephesians, and Philippians.
 Next are the General Epistles.
 These are letters written by early believers other than Apostle Paul.
-The designation of “general” refers to the fact that many of these letters are addressed “To all Christians”, as opposed to many of Paul's epistles, which are addressed to specific churches.
+The designation of “general” refers to the fact that many of these letters are addressed “To all Christians”, as opposed to many of apostle Paul's epistles, which are addressed to specific churches.
 The General Epistles include the books of James, 1 and 2 Peter, 1, 2, and 3 John, and Jude.

 Finally, the New Testament ends with the book of Revelation which contains different letters to the churches and also interprets the meaning of life from the beginning to the end of the world.